freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Network.md

 ***Parameters:***

 <i>a{sv}: status</i>
 The registration status.
-See <a href="specs/org.freesmartphone.GSM.Network/#GetStatus">GetStatus</a> for expected values.
+See [GetStatus](specs/org.freesmartphone.GSM.Network.GetStatus)</a> for expected values.